Solving Medium Sized Traveling Salesman Problems

 [profile]

-This shows that the majority ([X]%) of our runtime is in calculating MSTs, so improving this will have a meaningful effect on overall speed.
-In Prim’s algorithm, we iteratively find an expanding edge of minimal cost.
+This shows that the majority ([X]%) of our runtime is spent calculating MSTs, so improving MST calculation will meaningfully improve overall speed.
+Prim’s algorithm works by iteratively find an expanding edge of minimal cost.
 In TSP, we know that all edges have nonnegative cost, which means if we find an edge with cost 0, it must be minimal and we can short circuit the search.

 Let’s try creating as many zero entries possible: if there is any row or column that has all nonzero entries, subtract the minimum value of that row or column from each entry, and keep doing this until it’s no longer possible to do so.
-There’s a (more efficient)[Hungarian Algorithm] way to do this, but for our purposes this is good enough.
+There’s a (faster)[Hungarian Algorithm] way to do this, but our crude approach is already nearly instantaneous, so we can ignore that and move on.

 [code] [results] Not bad!